Delightful Distributed Policy Gradient: Token Reversal Details

 \section{Token Reversal Details}

 This appendix supplements the token reversal experiments of Section~\ref{sec:results} with architecture and optimization details, per-friction hyperparameter sweeps, and a reward shaping sensitivity analysis.
+The experimental code is released at \codeurl.
 Each friction type is tuned at a single representative operating point on 10 validation seeds, then evaluated on 30 held-out seeds.
 DG's advantage is robust across broad ranges of $\eta$, and no PPO or PMPO configuration closes the gap.